jeremejazz/GoBooks/README.md

 - Make a pull request.

-Alternatively, you can send me a message : http://jeremecausing.com/contact/
+Alternatively, you can create a send me a message : http://jeremecausing.com/contact/

 Thanks per advance !